jina-ai/jina/docs/fundamentals/document/document-api.md

 #### Loading content from URI

-Often, you need to load data from a URI instead of assign them directly in your code, `.uri` is the attribute you must learn.
+Often, you need to load data from a URI instead of assigning them directly in your code, `.uri` is the attribute you must learn.

-After set `.uri`, you can load the data into `.text`/`.buffer`/`.blob` as below.
+After setting `.uri`, you can load data into `.text`/`.buffer`/`.blob` as follows.

-The value of `.uri` can point to either local or remote or [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme).
+The value of `.uri` can point to either local URI, remote URI or [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme).

 ````{tab} Local image URI